vedantbhusari33/Resume-Analyzer/README.md

 ## 🎯 Vision

-To create an **AI-powered career guidance platform** that helps students improve their resumes, identify missing skills, and become job-ready.
+To build an **AI-powered career guidance platform** that helps students improve their resumes, develop relevant skills, and become job-ready.